Skip to content

 frontend-url: ""

-Configuration items for the authentication module, used to control user login and registration methods and third-party login integration.
+Authentication module configuration items, used to control user login registration methods and third-party login integration.

-• email-password: Authentication password for email service, used for identity verification when sending emails via SMTP
+• email-password: Email service authentication password, used for identity verification when sending emails via SMTP

 • email-smtp-host: SMTP server address, such as smtp.gmail.com